marianosimone/take-a-look/programming-quotes.md

 > Another realization: choosing a tool is easy; adopting a tool is hard.
 One merely requires a decision; the other requires commitment.

 Elisabeth Hendrickson (@testobsessed)

+> The next important element in the concept of “beautiful code” is flexibility.
+I define flexibility here as freedom from enforcement from tools.
+When programmers are forced to do something against their intentions, for the tools’ sake, the result is stress.
+This stress negatively affects the programmer.
+The end result is far from happiness, and far from beauty as well, according to our definitions of beauty in code.
+Humans are more valuable than any tools or languages.
+Computers should serve programmers to maximize their productivity and happiness, but in reality, they often increase the burden instead of lightening it.

+Yukihiro Matsumoto, "Treating Code As an Essay" (from "Beautiful Code")